-This snuff is made by the small Manchineri tribe of Brazil.
+This Rapé is made by the small Manchineri tribe of Brazil.

-It is a gray snuff, light and fresh.
-It is made by Indians with a very special connection with the beings of nature.
-Among its ingredients, it has tobacco and sacred ashes from the Thiwru tree (visionary).
+It is a gray, light and fresh Rapé.
+It is made by indigenous people with a very special connection with the beings of nature.
+Among its ingredients it has tobacco and sacred ashes of the Thiwru (visionary) tree.

-As the Manchineri indicate, «This plant connects us with beings of nature.» The Manchineri Rapé is perfect for ceremonies, spiritual healing and to open and activate the vision.
+As the Manchineri indicate, “This plant connects us with the beings of nature.”
+Manchineri Rapé is perfect for ceremonies, spiritual healing and to open and activate vision.

-It is a snuff of first category, a master preparation and scarce, since it is only obtained in limited quantities.
+It is a first-class Rapé, a masterful and rare preparation, since it is only available in limited quantities.

 The Manchineri are a tribe that lives mainly in Brazilian territory, in the Mamoadate Indigenous Land and in the Cauchal Guanabara Indigenous Land.The Manchineri share with the Piro, from the Peruvian Amazon, the Aruak language (of the Maipure branch) and much of their social and cosmological system.Among the Manchineri, the basic family is made up of the grandfather, grandmother, children and grandchildren.
 When they do not all live in the same house, they occupy nearby residences, on the same land.
 However, each couple has a separate plantation.